cinc2023/cinc2023.github.io/pages/tourism.md

 ## <a name="restaurants"></a>Restaurants
 ### THERE on Fifth
 ![fifth](/assets/img/fifth.jpg){: .align-left}
-Dishes with locally sourced foods, local craft brews, and drinks.
+Dishes with locally sourced foods, local craft brews, and drinks
 > 22 5th St NW\
 Atlanta, GA 30308